Kurorin-fs/Kuro_B787-8_Installer/index.md

 - All Soundpacks released before AAU2 Update(1.33.8.0,  Date: June 23th, 2023) are no longer compatible.
 (So if you’re FTSim’ user, you need to update Soundpacks newer than v1.49)

+## Livries are broken
+- Convert liveries from the installer.
+(Btw, Third party liveries are not supported by me.)

 ## Everything shows pink
 - Update B787-10 from Content Manager / Stop using pirated contents.